jkyros/runbooks/alerts/machine-config-operator/MachineConfigControllerPausedPoolKubeletCA.md

 >the certificate bundles, kube-apiserver does not pull them out until they
 >expire.
 You want to look at the *newest* `kube-apiserver-to-kubelet-signer`.

-You can find the MachineConfig that a pool is currently using by looking at the pool status:
+You can find which MachineConfig a pool is currently using by looking at the pool status:

 ```console